shraddhagreddy/harvard_cs50_python/lecture3/lec3.md

 - way of containing multiple things
 - [] represents a list

+-learn about break
+-learn about continue

 ### minor improvement u can name a variable _ instead of an i, if it does not matter to you

+## dict
+- dictionaries
+- data structures to associate one value with another
+- keys and values
+- helps u associate something with something else
+- uses curly braces
+- ### if we use a for loop while iterating over a dict it always returns the key
+- here, there is a keyword None